-Hunger is the main motivation behind snacking, but factors like location, social environment, time of day and food availability contribute as well.
+Hunger is the main motivation behind snacking, but factors like location, social environment, time of day, and food availability contribute as well.

-Studies have found that meal frequency has no significant effect on how many calories you burn (
+Research indicates that meal frequency has no significant effect on how many calories you burn (

 Studies on snacking’s effects on appetite and weight have provided mixed results.

-Snacking's Effects on Appetite
+Effects on appetite

 How snacking affects appetite and food intake isn’t universally agreed upon.

-In another controlled study, lean men ate either three high-protein, high-fat or high-carb snacks for six days (
+In another controlled study, lean men ate either three high-protein, high-fat, or high-carb snacks for six days (

-Snacking's Effects on Weight
+Effects on weight

 In one study, 36 lean men increased their calorie intake by 40% by consuming excess calories as snacks between meals.
-They experienced a significant increase in liver fat and belly fat (
+They experienced a significant increase in liver and belly fat (

-Although many people believe that it’s necessary to eat frequently to maintain stable blood sugar levels throughout the day, this isn’t always the case.
+Though many people believe that it’s necessary to eat frequently to maintain stable blood sugar levels throughout the day, this isn’t always the case.

 Of course, the type of snack and amount consumed are the main factors that affect blood sugar levels.

-Bottom Line: It isn't necessary to snack to maintain healthy blood sugar levels.
+SUMMARY It’s unnecessary to snack to maintain healthy blood sugar levels.
 Eating high-protein or high-fiber snacks raises blood sugar levels less than consuming high-carb snacks.

-However, it can definitely help some people avoid becoming ravenously hungry.
+Snacking may not be good for everyone, but it can definitely help some people avoid becoming ravenously hungry.